jacobWhite717/CoffeeWarmerApp/README.md

 # CoffeeWarmerApp
-Application to control bluetooth coffee warmer from phone

-Done to compliment my Term 5 jr. elecrical design project The Bluethooth connection does not work correctly, however the rest of the app is complete
+Designed and Built to compliment my Term 5 jr. elecrical design project.

-Ended work on it in March, 2018
+Application to control bluetooth coffee warmer from Android phone.
+Allows for setting accurate temperature profiles, while also collecting lifetime stats on all cups of coffee.